Intrinsically photosensitive retinal ganglion cell: Discovery

 In 1923, Clyde E. Keeler observed that the pupils in the eyes of blind mice he had accidentally bred still responded to light.
 The ability of the rodless, coneless mice to retain a pupillary light reflex was suggestive of an additional photoreceptor cell.

 In the 1980s, research in rod- and cone-deficient rats showed regulation of dopamine in the retina, a known neuromodulator for light adaptation and photoentrainment.

 Research continued in 1991, when Russell G. Foster and colleagues, including Ignacio Provencio, showed that rods and cones were not necessary for photoentrainment, the visual drive of the circadian rhythm, nor for the regulation of melatonin secretion from the pineal gland, via rod- and cone-knockout mice.
 Later work by Provencio and colleagues showed that this photoresponse was mediated by the photopigment melanopsin, present in the ganglion cell layer of the retina.

 The photoreceptors were identified in 2002 by Samer Hattar, David Berson and colleagues, where they were shown to be melanopsin expressing ganglion cells that possessed an intrinsic light response and projected to a number of brain areas involved in non-image-forming vision.

 In 2005, Panda, Melyan, Qiu, and colleagues demonstrated that the melanopsin photopigment was the phototransduction pigment in ganglion cells.
 Dennis Dacey and colleagues showed in a species of Old World monkey that giant ganglion cells expressing melanopsin projected to the lateral geniculate nucleus (LGN).
 Previously only projections to the midbrain (pre-tectal nucleus) and hypothalamus (supra-chiasmatic nuclei, SCN) had been shown.
 However, a visual role for the receptor was still unsuspected and unproven.

 Research

+As with other aspects of visual research, electrode array recording and single-cell recording are commonly used to analyze how these cells create and process signals.
+Using a combination of electric signals, brain connectivity, location, and morphology, as many as six (M1-M6) subpopulations of ipRGCs have been identified in mice, 5 (M1-M5) in rats, and 3 in donated human retinas (all of which seem to map to a rodent type).

+Because retinal ganglion cells are required for the signal transduction from rods and cones, knocking out the entire RGC cell type to study the function of ipRGCs would not be productive.
+Instead, the live-animal models tend to use the following two classes of animals: